Otswag/alx-system_engineering-devops/0x00-shell_basics/README.md

-script prints the current working directory
+Dosplays the contents of the current directory